 Judging: The judging standard will be the current Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
 Scouts will need to know how to perform CPR with respirations and compressions and how to use an AED.

-Judges: Each patrol should provide at least one Scouter or Scout parent that can serve as a judge.
+Judges: Every patrol should provide at least one Scouter or Scout parent that can serve as a judge.
 While not mandatory for participation, this adult judge will ensure enough judges to assist with the meet and finish in a timely manner.
 Judges will be instructed in scoring procedures prior to the scenarios and will not judge their own district's team.

-Equipment: Each patrol is expected to provide all equipment needed to demonstrate proficiency in first aid problems, including poles and blankets or other material for making an improvised stretcher; a troop/patrol size first aid kit with splints, bandages and sunscreen; rescue breathing apparatus/mannequin (a simple one as illustrated in the registration materials); sleeping bag; bottles of water for patrol members; patrol flag with stand and patrol sign (as shown in registration materials).
+Equipment: Every patrol is expected to provide all equipment needed to demonstrate proficiency in first aid problems, including poles and blankets or other material for making an improvised stretcher; a troop/patrol size first aid kit with splints, bandages and sunscreen; rescue breathing apparatus/mannequin (a simple one as illustrated in the registration materials); sleeping bag; bottles of water for patrol members; patrol flag with stand and patrol sign (as shown in registration materials).